leassis91/hackday_ds/README.md

 ## 💡 Conclusions

   * The big challenge of the competition was: to handle or not the imbalanced data.
 Still our data was imbalanced (only 14% did have a bank account), the strategies used always decreased the score.
 SMOTE does not take into consideration neighboring examples can be from other classes.
-This can increase the overlapping of classes and can introduce additional noise, and it seems only to be useful when applied at *extremely imbalanced data*.
+This can increase the overlapping of classes and can introduce additional noise, and it seems only to be useful when applied at *extremely imbalanced data* (check references articles).
   * OneHotEncoding is the best approach for these type of dataset (few features, few unique labels);
   * For every Feature Engineering method I've tried, it seemed like it followed the rule: greater number of features equals higher scores (eventually it breaks for like 50+ features);
   * OrdinalEncoder approach scored better than LabelEncoder (yet keep in mind that if you OneHotEncode the labels, it should score higher)